Miro-wq/react-phonebook/README.md

 ### Description

-This project is a simple contact management application for a phonebook, designed to practice fundamental React concepts and state management.
+This homework task is a simple contact management application for a phonebook, designed to practice fundamental React concepts and state management.
 The application allows users to add, display, search, and delete contacts, with each contact consisting of a name and a phone number.
 The project is structured to progressively introduce new features, demonstrating the importance of component-based architecture, controlled components, and state handling in React.

 ### Key Features